DavAug/chi/docs/source/getting_started/quick_overview.rst

 The simulation results are of shape ``(n_outputs, n_times)`` which in this case is ``(1, 5)`` because we simuated the drug concentration for 5 different times.
-For details on how to implement your own :class:`chi.MechanisticModel` and many other details concerning the mechanistic model in chi, we refer to the next section :doc:`mechanistic_model`.
+For details on how to implement your own :class:`chi.MechanisticModel` and many other details concerning the mechanistic models in chi, we refer to section :doc:`mechanistic_model`.

 Visualisation of the simulation
 *******************************

 The results of the simulation can be visualised with any of the standard Python visualisation libraries (e.g. matplotlib, seaborn, etc.).
-We will use plotly and make the simulation results slightly more interesting by administering bolus doses to the compartment in intervals of 0.5
+We will use plotly in this overview.
+Below is an example of how to visualise the simulation results, where we also made the results slightly more interesting by administering bolus doses to the compartment in intervals of 0.5

 .. literalinclude:: code/1_simulation_1.py
     :lines: 22-46